open-politics/open-politics/README.md

 - Data connectors and data pipelines are widely available.

 #### Marvin
-- Marvun is a lightweight and powerful framework for LLM-centered classification and validation systems.
+- Marvin is a lightweight and powerful framework for LLM-centered classification and validation systems.
 Like Pydantic for LLMs.

 ## Referenced Patterns/Papers (will be extended in a notion doc)